 This benefits both the Impulse Team, who is able to earn from its affiliates either by earning a percentage of profits or by being paid directly by the affiliates, and the affiliates themselves, who now have access to resources to run these scam operations.

 Users should always be wary of online ads, especially if they are being sent directly through private messages and social media.
 Approach online ads with a healthy dose of skepticism (if something seems too good to be true, it probably is) will help users avoid being scammed by these types of operations.
 Furthermore, it should be standard best practice to always check the credibility of the website or platform where the ad is displayed.
 Users should stick to reputable and well-known platforms that have established trust.

 - Do research on the product or service.
 Before making any purchase, users should do their due diligence and research the product or service being advertised.
 Reviews, ratings, and feedback from other customers can help users get a sense of its reliability.

 - Avoid clicking on suspicious links.
 People should be cautious when clicking on ads that redirect unknown websites.
 Hovering over the links to view the URL can help confirm if they lead to a legitimate destination.

 - Be aware of phishing attempts.
 Fraudulent ads may try to trick people into providing personal information or login credentials.
 Users should avoid sharing sensitive details through online ads or suspicious links.

 - Be aware of emerging tactics.
 Stay informed about the latest strategies employed by scammers, such as the use of group chats and the identification of fake platforms.
-By acquiring an understanding of how these scams operate, individuals can enhance their ability to recognise warning signs and protect themselves from becoming victims.
+By acquiring an understanding of how these scams operate, individuals can enhance their ability to recognize warning signs and protect themselves from becoming victims.

 Vigilance and common sense are crucial when dealing with online ads.
 If something feels off or suspicious, it's best to err on the side of caution and avoid engaging with the ad altogether.